Get all the latest data for Cabarete

 How do I verify title and ownership history in Cabarete right now?

-The official authority you should use to verify title and ownership history in Cabarete is the Registro de Títulos (Title Registry), which operates under the national Real Estate Registry system.
+The official authority to verify title and ownership history for Cabarete property is the Dominican Registro de Títulos within the Registro Inmobiliario system.

 You will find here the list of classic mistakes people make when buying a property in Cabarete.